Brewers–Cubs rivalry: 1999–2016: Geographic foes and division races; Cubs end the curse

 After battling for the NL Central title in both 2007 and 2008, the teams met at Miller Park for the Brewers' home opener in 2009.
 During the second game of the series on April 11, the Brewers had the highest attendance in Major League Baseball for the rivalry game.

 During games in Milwaukee, it was sometimes common for there to be many Cubs fans in attendance.
 This has been largely due to the ticket availability at Miller Park; Wrigley Field has routinely sold out in the past, so it has often been easier and cheaper for Cubs fans to watch games at Miller Park (with Amtrak's Hiawatha providing low-cost access between both cities and trains often packed during rivalry games either way), leading Cubs fans to call Miller Park by the derisive nickname of "Wrigley North".
 During the 2006 season, the Milwaukee Brewers started the "Take Back Miller Park" campaign to regain home field advantage.
 Since then, the dominating presence of Cubs fans has somewhat dwindled as the Brewers have become more popular with local fans following the sale of the team from Bud Selig to Mark Attanasio.
 Through the 2007 and 2008 seasons, the rivalry became more intense with both teams battling for the National League Central crown, a prize the Cubs eventually claimed both seasons.
 During 2008, the Brewers had a sellout streak going at the start of a mid-July series at home against the Cubs.
+That season, Milwaukee also made their first playoff appearance since the 1982 World Series as a wild card entrant, off the backs of a blockbuster CC Sabathia trade.
+Before the Brewers and Cubs lost in the NLDS, ending their season's in disappointment after what looked like a chance at their the rivals first playoff series.

 The rivalry was less prominent in the early 2010s, as both teams finished well out of playoff contention in 2010, while in 2011 the Brewers claimed the NL Central title and the Cubs struggled to a 71–91 record.
 The Brewers lost in the NLCS to the Cardinals, but it was their most successful season since their World Series appearance in 1982.
-However, the Brewers lost slugger Prince Fielder in free agency and Ryan Braun lost most of a season due to suspension after PED use, which left a hole in the line-up.
+However, the Brewers could not capitalize off this success as they lost slugger Prince Fielder in free agency and Ryan Braun lost most of a season due to suspension after PED use, which left a hole in the line-up.
 They quickly fell to the middle of the pack in the National League and did not compete for the division until 2017.